brunodifranco/brunodifranco/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/BrunoDiFrancoAlbuquerque/)

 ## About Me
 <p align="justify"> I'm 22, born and currently living in Porto Alegre, RS, Brazil.
-I'm a Data Scientist, with complete projects that are close to real-life company problems.
+As a Data Scientist I completed projects that are close to real-life company problems.
 Currently, I study Data Science on a daily basis.
-I have the professional goal to get a job as a Data Scientist and therefore help in finding solutions for business issues. </p>
+I have a career objective of getting a job as a Data Scientist and therefore help in finding solutions for business issues through data. </p>

 <p align="justify"> I graduated in Economic Sciences at Universidade Federal do Rio Grande do Sul (UFRGS) in July 2022.
 Professionally, I worked as an intern in Banrisul, from May 2019 to May 2021. </p>